 You can always spot some minor tweaks that contribute to a better user experience.
 For instance, Duolingo fills the moments when loading another lesson by displaying fun facts about learning languages and its community.

 However, as soon as the lesson loads, they switch to it, regardless of whether you had enough time to read through the blurb.
 To avoid this abrupt experience, they could simply prolong the interval for longer texts they show.

 A positive example of this would be Google Classroom’s feature that allows teachers to quickly enlarge the code on their screen for students, saving them the hustle of sending it around.
 So remember to take advantage of the target platforms during iOS and Android education app development.

 How Much Does it Cost to Create a Learning App?

 When it comes to app development costs, it certainly depends on the type of solution you’re envisioning.
-A language learning app like Duolingo may cost around $80K, and something like Google Classroom will likely go over $100K — $150K because it’s built on the foundation of several Google products, e.g., Google Documents.
+A decent proof of concept for a language learning app like Duolingo may cost around $80K, and something like Google Classroom will likely go over $100K — $150K because it’s built on the foundation of several Google products, e.g., Google Documents.

 Our advice is to start with a rapid prototype ($15K — $20K) and then, based on user feedback and investor buy-in, proceed to an MVP.
 Or, as we call it, an MLP — minimal likable product (instead of valuable).